 In 2003 Colorado changed from a “no-fault” state in order to lower car insurance premiums and help prevent claims abuses.
-Colorado now operates as a tort system.
-What does this mean for your case?
+Colorado now operates as a tort system What does Tort System mean?
 Although some attorneys and insurance companies refer to Colorado as a “fault” state, this term can be somewhat misleading.
-In essence,… Continue
+In essence, this term Continue

 Disclaimer: Information provided on this site is NOT formal legal advice.
 It is generic legal information.
 Under no circumstances should the information on this site be relied upon when deciding the proper course of a legal action.
 Always get a formal case evaluation from a licensed attorney if you think you might have a personal injury lawsuit.